It’s giving season. Donors are feeling generous, the appeals have been sent out, and the donations are (hopefully) flowing in!

 These are all things that should make for a smooth transition into the new year.

 We’ve boiled down our best advice into a simple nonprofit year-end checklist that every organization can accomplish before the end of the year.

 1. Communications: Thank Your Donors

-This is pretty common sense and should already be on your nonprofit year-end checklist, but it’s worth repeating because — yes — it’s that important.
+This may already be on your nonprofit’s year-end checklist, but it’s worth repeating because it’s just that important.